 “I had a fantastic experience at Herzing!
 I really loved my instructors, especially for Microsoft Office and accounting.
 With the help of the Career Development team, I found a great job just one month after graduation.
 Now I work in the accounting department of a very successful home building company here in Ottawa.”
 (Gladys Gonzales)

-Study topics for our Business Administration program include office software, computerized accounting, payroll procedures, information management, and communication skills.
+Study topics for our Business Administration program include office software, computerized accounting, payroll procedures, and communication skills.

 In this program, you will learn: